briandrum/codes.forchagrin.com/_articles/article-xii-general-provisions.md

 land.
 Any such person violating the provisions hereof shall forfeit his office and any such contract will be voidable at the option of Council.

-## Section XII-7: effect of partial invalidity
+## Section XII-7: Effect of partial invalidity

 A determination that any part of this Charter is invalid shall not invalidate or impair the force or effect of any other part thereof, except to the extent that such other part is wholly dependent for its operation upon the part declared invalid.

-## Section XII-8: interpretation
+## Section XII-8: Interpretation

 The article and section headings herein have been inserted for convenience in reference and are not intended to define or limit the scope of, or otherwise